-The Prior Learning Assessment and Recognition (PLAR) is an integral part of the LH’s approach in identifying, assessing, and recognizing knowledge and skills that have been acquired through training and work experience.
+The Prior Learning Assessment and Recognition (PLAR) is an integral part of the Learning Hub’s approach in identifying, assessing, and recognizing knowledge and skills that have been acquired through training and work experience.
 To properly assess your request towards the desired COMSEC formal training, please contact us to apply for a PLAR.

 COMSEC Training for DND/CAF COMSEC Custodians

 All DND/CAF COMSEC custodians are required to communicate with 766 Comms Squadron for their COMSEC Account Management training.
 For all other COMSEC related courses (e.g., SKL, TACLANE), all DND/CAF COMSEC staff are eligible to take training with the Cyber Centre Learning Hub.

 Courses offered by the Learning Hub are based on GC directives, guidance, and best practices.
 While government centric, they are intended to be complementary to cyber/IT security courses offered by private training companies.
 For those looking for generic cyber/IT security training, we invite you to contact a local training provider.

 - any Canadian crown corporation